Uplift » 6 Ways to Avoid Distracted Driving

 Distracted Driving in the United States

-The NHTSA makes a point to track these statistics because most, if not all, of these accidents could have been avoided.
+The NHTSA tracks these statistics because most, if not all, of these accidents could have been avoided.

-In an effort to do our part in reducing such car accidents, we’ve come up with a basic list to help drivers avoid distracted driving.
+In an effort to do our part to reduce these car accidents, we’ve compiled a basic list to help drivers avoid distracted driving.

 1. Limit use of your cell phone while driving

-Every single cell phone related accident is avoidable.
-Firstly, do your best to avoid using your cell phone at all while driving.
+Every single cell phone-related accident is avoidable.
+First, do your best to avoid using your cell phone at all while driving.

-Obviously, this isn’t entirely possible in some cases.
-Try to limit use to things you can do with one finger and your eyes on the road.
+Obviously, this isn’t always possible.
+Try to limit use to tasks you can do with one finger while keeping your eyes on the road.

 Credit Card Icon